legendarycode3/escrow-smart-contract/README.md

 ## Project Overview
 This is a simple implementation of a escrow Ethereum smart contract that facilitates the following:
 * A transaction between a buyer and a seller.
-* The contract holds the funds in escrow until the buyer approves the transaction, at which
+* The contract holds the funds in escrow (as a middle-man, programmatically) until the buyer approves the transaction, at which

 ## 📌 Features